Mobile Websites and Mobile Apps – do I need both?

 Due to this specific nature, mobile apps are also quite expensive to develop as no one app will be the same.

-It’s vitally important that small businesses have a mobile responsive website – this acts as the main point of contact with your customers and will do the job of promoting and selling your small business online.
-Whether your business would be further complimented by the addition of a mobile app depends entirely up to the type and scale of the business that you operate operating in.
+Regardless of your business, it’s still vitally important that small businesses have a mobile responsive website – this acts as the main point of contact with your customers and will do the job of promoting and selling your small business online.
+Whether your business could be further complimented by the addition of a mobile app depends entirely up to the type and scale of the business that you operate operating in.